OpenGamma/OpenSIMM/README.md

 [![Build Status](https://travis-ci.org/OpenGamma/OpenSIMM.svg?branch=master)](https://travis-ci.org/OpenGamma/OpenSIMM)
 [![License](http://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)

-This repository contains a standalone reference implementation of the ISDA-proposed Standard Initial Margin Model (SIMM) for non-cleared derivatives.
-The aim of OpenSIMM is to support standardization and adoption of the methodology which will be used industry-wide as the basis for the exchange of bilateral initial margin.
+This repository contains a standalone reference implementation of the original ISDA-proposed Standard Initial Margin Model (SIMM) for non-cleared derivatives.
+This implements the initial HVaR-based approach.

-As the SIMM model has yet to be finalized, OpenGamma will continue to work with the industry on the standard as it evolves.
-We have implemented the initial HVaR-based approach in this release, but we are working with dealers on implementing the current version of the model, which uses a different methodology.
+**Since OpenSIMM was released, OpenGamma has continued to work with the industry to implement the latest versions of the SIMM standard.
+Due to ISDA licensing restrictions we are unable to release these later versions as open source software, but they are available commercially from OpenGamma.
+Please contact us for further information at simm@opengamma.com.**

 OpenSIMM is released as open source software under the [Apache v2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html).